 Basic Usage

-This guide covers how to create simple agents using the Kibo SDK.
+This guide covers how to create simple agents and use native tools.

 Defining an Agent